wooshcz/wooshcz.github.io/content/posts/laskakit-epaper-kit-with-home-assistant.md

     type: esp-idf
 ```

-I'll skip the other unrelated configuration options for `logger`, `ota` and so on and go straight to the most interesting bit, which is the configuration for the display component itself:
+I'll skip the other unrelated configuration options which are pretty much standard and so on and go straight to the most interesting bit, which is the configuration for the display component itself:

 ```yaml
 spi: